Skip links

 How Much Does a Herbal Product License Cost In India?

 The cost of obtaining a license for herbal products varies depending on the state and type of license.
-Manufacturing licenses generally have a higher fee, while retail and wholesale licenses may have a lower cost.
+Herbal manufacturing licenses generally have a higher fee, while retail and wholesale licenses may have a lower cost.
 Additionally, Good Manufacturing Practice (GMP) certification can incur extra expenses.

 Validity Of License For Herbal Products